 We use our hands for just about everything during the course of the day: reaching, grabbing, typing, holding and nearly every other physical activity.
 An injury to the hand or wrist can really slow you down.
 Yet, these injuries are also very common, given the prevalence of hand and wrist use in everyday life.

 In this article, we look at some of the most common hand injuries.
-While some are minor, others may require the intervention of a doctor who specializes in hand surgery, such as Denver hand and wrist surgeon Dr. Frank Campanile.
+While some are minor, others may require the intervention of a doctor who specializes in hand surgery, such as Denver hand and wrist surgeon Dr. Francesco Campanile.

 Not all hand injuries are serious.
 In fact, the majority of injuries affect just the surface of the hand.
 These include cuts, scrapes and lacerations.
 Burns are very common hand injuries as well, although more severe burns may require significant medical treatment.
 Injuries to the nail bed, like the bruising that shows up after smashing your thumb with a hammer, are also very typical, and rarely require surgery.